Azure/blackbelt-aks-hackfest/linux-container-workshop/hol-content/05-kubernetes-ui.md

 2. Explore the different node properties avalabile through the dashboard
 3. Explore the different pod properties avaliable through the dashboard ![](img/ui_pods.png)
 4. In this lab feel free to take a look around other at  other resources Kubernetes provides through the dashboard

+> To learn more about Kubernetes objects and resources, browse the documentation: <https://kubernetes.io/docs/user-journeys/users/application-developer/foundational/#section-3>